Financial Aid & Scholarships

 Federal Nursing Student Loans

 The Federal Nursing Student Loan is a loan program funded by the U.S. Department of Health and Human Services through the Health Resources and Services Administration (HRSA) and administered by Clarkson College.
 Loans are awarded to undergraduate nursing students and are based on the student’s financial need.
 The interest rate is fixed at 5% which begins to accrue nine months after the student either graduates or ceases to be enrolled at least half-time.
-Award amounts are determined by Clarkson College.
-The maximum lifetime amount a student can borrow from the Federal Nursing Student Loan Program is $25,825.
+Award amounts are determined by the annual loan limits set by HRSA at the beginning of each new academic year.
+The maximum lifetime amount a student can borrow from the Federal Nursing Student Loan Program is $26,928.

 Federal Grant Programs